-Weatherford Public Library and Gardens are located at 1014 Charles St, Weatherford.
+Weatherford Public Library Gardens are located at 1014 Charles Street, Weatherford.

 In late 2005, Dale Fleeger, Director of Library Services, and Judy Schmidt, PCMGA President, developed an idea for beds at the library.